 Marjorie K.M.
 Chan is associate professor of Chinese linguistics in the Department of East Asian Languages and Literatures, and adjunct associate professor in the Department of Linguistics, at The Ohio State University.
 Her research area is Chinese linguistics, with focus on phonetics (particularly with respect to prosody-discourse interface), phonology (synchronic and diachronic), and dialectology.
 Recent publications include collaborative works on the Mandarin and Cantonese ToBI systems of prosodic transcripton, studies pertaining to humor, language and gender, as well as pragmatic functions of sentence-final particles.
 Her research interest and publications also extends to studies on written Cantonese, Chinese regional operas (with their different dialect bases), and Chinese computing, including corpus linguistics and issues concerning concordancing of Chinese e-texts.

-Interim Director, Institute for Japanese Studies
+Acting Director, Institute for Japanese Studies

 Hajime Miyazaki received his PhD from the University of California, Berkeley, and was assistant professor at Stanford University from 1977-1984, before joining The Ohio State University as associate professor in 1984.
 He has been professor of economics since 1987 and director of graduate studies for the Department of Economics since 1998.
 His research and teaching interests include applied microeconomics of markets and internal organizations with emphasis on information, uncertainty and incentives from a comparative institutional perspective.
 His research has been published in major economics journals including The American Economic Review, The Journal of Political Economy, The Quarterly Journal of Economics and Review of Economic Studies.